 Fanconi anemia is caused by an error in the DNA.
-Both parents are carriers of an abnormal FA gene that they have passed on to their child.
-The parents themselves are not affected.
+In Fanconi anaemia, not both parents need to be carriers.
+The heterozygous form also exists.
+Without the parents having any symptoms, they may be carriers of an abnormal FA gene.
+This gene can be passed on to their child.

 Children with FA often have skeletal and organ malformations and café au lait spots, and stunted growth.
 The aplastic anemia can make them pale, tired, dizzy and short of breath and cause pinpoint spots, bruising, recurring infections, fever and sometimes stomach pain, bone pain and an enlarged spleen.

 How is Fanconi anemia diagnosed?